WebAhead/master-reference/coursebook/pieces/product-build/README.md

 ## Timetable
 ### Three week option

+1 day:
+  - Technology discussion: Students and mentors discuss technologies they want to learn, so that they can make informed decisions about what tech stack they want to use
+  - Mini hack,
+  - team building,
+  - project selection,
-1 day: Mini hack, team building, project selection, intro to lean & agile concepts etc.
+  - intro to lean & agile concepts etc.
 1 day: UX workshop, wireframing
 6.5 days: Build sprint 1
 0.5 days: user testing workshop